Man who survived Golden Gate Bridge jump talks suicide prevention

 Ever since, Hines has been traveling the world, helping and inspiring others as a mental health advocate, hoping to make others realize that suicide is not the answer.

-“I leapt off that bridge believing I had no purpose, believing I had no value, believing I was useless and that my family hated me,” said Hines.
+“I leapt off that bridge believing I had no purpose, believing I had no value, believing I was useless and that my family hated me,” Hines said.

-Hines has said previously that he wouldn’t have jumped if someone would have shown him they cared in the minutes before his attempt; cars, walkers, tourists all passed by but no one stopped to help.
+Hines has said that he wouldn’t have jumped if someone would have shown him they cared in the minutes before his attempt.
+Cars, walkers, tourists all passed by, but no one stopped to help.

 “Suicide prevention is only as good as how far you’re willing to go to make sure somebody you care for, or that you don’t know from Adam, is safe in that crisis,” Hines said.